 - inter-hospital transfers of critically ill patients

-Anaesthetists offer four stages of patient care:
+Anaesthetists offer four stages of patient care for a routine anaesthetic:

 - induction – initiating anaesthesia

 - maintenance – continuing anaesthesia and monitoring the patient’s condition including checking the activity of the heart, blood pressure, oxygen and carbon dioxide levels, breathing, body temperature, depth of anaesthesia and the body fluid balance

 - recovery – reversing anaesthesia and supporting the patient’s recovery